fort-major/msq/documentation/architecture.md

 1. The user has MetaMask browser extension installed.
 2. The user has opened a browser tab with the website `https://example-1.com`, which is integrated with MSQ.
 3. The user is not authorized within `https://example-1.com`.
-4. `https://example-1.com` did execute `MasqueradeClient.create()` function, which connects to the MetaMask and installs the MSQ snap if needed.
+4. `https://example-1.com` did execute `MsqClient.create()` function, which connects to the MetaMask and installs the MSQ snap if needed.

 ##### Flow